2024년 6월 고2 모의고사 변형 (18-30번)

 Without the right feedback, smiling ____ out.

-But here's a fascinating fact: blind babies will continue to smile if they are cuddled, bounced, nudged, and tickled by an adult ― anything to let them know that they ____ not alone and that someone cares about them.
+But here's a fascinating fact: blind babies will continue to smile if they are cuddled, bounced, nudged, and tickled by an adult ― anything to let them know that they are not alone and that ____ cares about them.

 In fact, you don't need ____ cases of blind babies to make the point.